You know what a QR Code is. It is a 2D barcode that stores alphanumeric information just like a barcode.

-The target data is encoded directly into a static QR Code.
+The target data is encoded directly into a static QR Code which can be scanned without internet connection.
 Hence, once you create it, you cannot edit it.
 To do that, you will have to create a new QR Code altogether.

 On the other hand, a dynamic QR Code never stores the target data directly.
 It stores a short URL that redirects the end-users to the target data.

 Hence, a dynamic QR Code can be edited anytime you want.
 No need to create a new QR Code each time you want to change the encoded content.

 In fact, there are many additional features that dynamic QR Codes offer.
 For example—they allow you to track their scanning activity, add password protection to the encoded data, and even capture leads.

 We’ll discuss all the features of a dynamic QR Code in detail in this article.

 B. What are the benefits of a dynamic QR Code

 Compared to a static QR Code which is very basic and has limited functionality, dynamic QR Codes have many advantages.
 They allow you to: